Visual Effects – Bachelor of Screen Arts with Honours

 Specialise in Visual Effects for your Bachelor of Screen Arts with Honours at Massey

-The Visual Effects major teaches you the skills to develop an exciting professional portfolio of work that you can carry into your visual effects career.
+The Visual Effects major teaches you the skills to develop an exciting professional portfolio of work to launch your visual effects career.

 Gain skills that will help you create fantastic characters and scenes using traditional techniques and advanced technology.
-Study character design, 3D modelling, texturing and rigging, storyboarding, compositing, particle generation and dynamics.
-You’ll work with motion capture, virtual production, and a green screen stage.
+Study character design, 3D modelling, world building, texturing and rigging, storyboarding, compositing, particle generation and dynamics.
+You’ll work with performance capture, virtual production, and a green screen stage.

 Facilities